Spinodoid metamaterials

 We explored the application of this inverse design framework toward synthetic bones and scaffolds.
 Specifically, the inverse design ML model accurately predicts topologies that match the target relative density and anisotropic elastic stiffness as well as bear geometric resemblance to the natural trabecular bone topologies and achieves this, remarkably, without prior information about bone during the learning stage.

-ML-driven inverse design for mimicking trabecular bone (Kumar et al., 2020)
+ML-driven inverse design for mimicking trabecular bone (Kumar et al., 2020, Deng et al., 2024)

 Toplogy optimization for lightweight spinodoid structures